Estimating Heterogeneous Treatment Effects for Spatio-Temporal Causal Inference: Empirical Application

-\cref{fig:app_bianry_cate_aid} presents the estimated CATEs and 95\% confidence intervals for $r = 0$ and $r = 1$, for interventions that span from $1$ day to $10$ days.
-It also includes the estimated average treatment effect scaled by the average number of pixels within a district.
-The results of IED and SAF attacks show similar patterns, suggesting that an increase in airstrikes over multiple consecutive days leads to an increase in subsequent insurgent violence.
+\cref{fig:app_binary_cate_aid} presents the estimated CATEs and 95\% confidence intervals for $r = 0$ and $r = 1$, for interventions that span from $1$ to $10$ days.
+The results of IED and SAF attacks show similar patterns.
+An increase in airstrikes over multiple consecutive days leads to an increase in subsequent insurgent violence.
 Districts with aid would experience a significant increase in SAF attacks for an increase in airstrikes spanning at least 7 days, while districts with or without aid would respond with a statistically significant increase in IED attacks for interventions spanning 10 days.

-Importantly, the estimated CATE for $r = 1$ is higher than that for $r = 0$ in most cases, indicating that locations which received aid in the previous month exhibit stronger responses to intensified airstrikes. \cref{fig:app_bianry_beta_aid} shows the difference in the estimated CATE for $r=0$ and $1$ with 95\% confidence intervals.
-The confidence intervals are calculated based on Equation~\cref{eq: CI}.
+Importantly, the estimated CATE for $r = 1$ is generally higher than that for $r = 0$, indicating locations that received prior aid respond more strongly to intensified airstrikes. \cref{fig:app_binary_beta_aid} shows the difference in the estimated CATE for $r=0$ and $1$ with 95\% confidence intervals.
+The confidence intervals are calculated based on Eqn~\cref{eq: CI}.
 For IED, the estimation uncertainty is too large to draw a definitive conclusion about whether regions with and without aid exhibit different reactions to the increase of airstrikes.
 For SAF, however, the estimated difference is positive and statistically significant for the intervention period of at least seven days.
-This finding suggests that when the intervention period is sufficiently long, increasing the intensity of airstrikes sixfold relative to the baseline leads to a greater number of insurgent attacks in a district that received aid in the previous month compared to a district that did not receive aid.
+This finding suggests that when the intervention period is sufficiently long, increasing the intensity of airstrikes sixfold leads to a greater number of insurgent attacks in districts with prior aid compared to those without.